nwihardjo/Java-Webscrapper/README.md

 ## Compile with Windows Command Prompt

-Goto your folder and type `gradlew run`.
+- Goto your project root folder
+- Type `gradlew run`.
 This will build and run the project.

-If you want to just rerun the project without rebuilding it, you can go to the folder `build\jar\` there should be a jar file (e.g. `webscraper-0.1.0.jar`).
-Try double click on it (yes, you need a GUI screen to run it).
+If you want to just rerun the project without rebuilding it,
+- Go to the project root folder `build\jar\`
+- Double click jar file (e.g. `webscraper-0.1.0.jar`) yes, you need a GUI screen to run it.

 ## Compile with Mac/Linux terminal

-Goto your folder and type `./gradlew build`.
-This will build and run the project.
-If the application is not showing up, type `./gradlew run`.
+- Goto your project root folder
+- `./gradlew build`.
+This will build the project.
+- `./gradlew run` which going to run the application

-If you want to just rerun the project without rebuilding it, you can go to the folder `build/jar/` there should be a jar file (e.g. `webscraper-0.1.0.jar`).
-Try double click on it (yes, you need a GUI screen to run it).
+If you want to just rerun the project without rebuilding it,
+- Go to the folder `build/jar/`
+- Double click jar file (e.g. `webscraper-0.1.0.jar`) or simply `./gradlew run`

 ### Unit test and jacoco coverage report

-Go to the project root directory and use `./gradlew test jacocoTestReport` to generate the test report anc coverage.
-It will run all unit tests and generate the coverage report.
+- Go to the project root directory
+- `./gradlew test jacocoTestReport` to generate the test report anc coverage.
+It will run all unit tests and generate the coverage report

-Jacoco coverage report can be accessed from `./build/jacocoHTML/index.html` while the result of the unit tests is on `./build/reports/tests/test/index.html`.
+- Jacoco coverage report can be accessed from `./build/jacocoHTML/index.html`
+- Unit tests report is on `./build/reports/tests/test/index.html`

 Some of the unit tests use cached pages from both portals.
-Utilised Reflection method to unit test private functions (not a good practise i know).
+Testing utilises Reflection method to unit test private functions (not a good practise i know).

 ### Documentation / javadoc

-From project root directory, generate the javadoc using `./gradlew javadoc`.
-Then the documentation is available at `./build/docs/javadoc/index.html`.
+- In project root directory, `./gradlew javadoc` to generate javadoc
+- Documentation is available at `./build/docs/javadoc/index.html`.